ngolebiewski/keywordify/readme.md

 ## Todo
 0. ~~Deploy to Render~~
 1. Add style
+2. Use Plotly etal to make a cooler visual for keyword analysis
-2. View current keywords + option to add to list
+3. View current keywords + option to add to list
-3. Be pseudo LLM-y and build new keywords off of the job descriptions that are uploaded
+4. Be pseudo LLM-y and build new keywords off of the job descriptions that are uploaded
-4. Build login to save your resume (can Render do SQLite from just their web services plan?)
+5. Build login to save your resume (can Render do SQLite from just their web services plan?)